-Bacterial urinary tract infection in dogs is often asymptomatic and is likely to be noticed by pet owners only when the animal asks to go outside more often than usual, and eventually ignoring all housebreaking training.
-It's a fairly common condition in all canines and generally can be treated without any issues.
+Bacterial urinary tract infection in dogs is often asymptomatic and is likely to be noticed by pet owners only when the animal asks to go outside more often than usual, and/or the dog eventually starts ignoring all housebreaking training.
+It's a fairly common condition in all dogs and generally can be easily treated.
 Here's everything you should know about it.

-Urinary tract infection in dogs is easily treated and pets bounce back within a week or two (Olin, et al. 2015).
-However, when undiagnosed in a timely manner and untreated accordingly, the lower urinary infection can spread to dog's vital organs such as the kidneys.
-Furthermore, symptoms of a UTI mimic symptoms of other more serious medical conditions, including but not limited to organ failure and cancer.
+Urinary tract infection in dogs is easily treated and most pets bounce back to their normal self within 1-2 weeks (4).
+However, when it's not diagnosed in a timely manner and untreated accordingly, the lower urinary infection can spread to dog's vital organs such as kidneys, causing renal disease and complicating the situation (5).

 It’s important to not take any of the following symptoms lightly: